idaholab/moose/modules/phase_field/doc/content/source/kernels/NestedKKSACBulkC.md

-# NestKKSACBulkC
+# NestedKKSACBulkC

-!syntax description /Kernels/NestKKSACBulkC
+!syntax description /Kernels/NestedKKSACBulkC

 Kim-Kim-Suzuki (KKS) nested solve kernel (1 of 3).
 An Allen-Cahn kernel for the terms with a direct composition dependence.
 This kernel can be used for one or multiple species.